timothyshull/programming_notes/hardware/digital_design.md

     - unsigned - 0, 2^n - 1
     - sign/magnitude - -2^(n-1) + 1, 2^(n-1) - 1
     - two's complement
-- two’s complement numbers are convenient because they represent both positive and negative integers and because ordinary addition works for all numbers
+- two's complement numbers are convenient because they represent both positive and negative integers and because ordinary addition works for all numbers
-- unless stated otherwise, assume that all signed binary numbers use two’s complement representation
+- unless stated otherwise, assume that all signed binary numbers use two's complement representation

 ## 1.5 Logic Gates
 - simple digital circuits that take one or more binary inputs and produce a binary output